-Through quality distance educational programs, excellence in teaching and research, and direct connections to the Information Assurance industry, EC-Council University aspires to be an educational leader in information assurance.
-Our students of today will become the Information Assurance leaders of tomorrow.
+Through quality distance educational programs, excellence in teaching and research, and direct connections to the cyber security industry, EC-Council University aspires to be an educational leader in cyber security .
+Our students of today will become the cyber security leaders of tomorrow.